 Due to the fact that this medication passes through to breast milk, breastfeeding is not recommended, as there is a possible risk to the child.

 It's possible that this emergency contraceptive can alter the length of your monthly menstrual cycle, meaning that your next period could come as much as a week earlier, or even a week later.

 For further information, please refer to the patient leaflet, which is available for download towards the bottom of this page.

 You can buy the 30mg ellaOne contraceptive pill online after completing a free online consultation at HealthExpress.
-The consultation only takes five minutes and gives our team of UK registered doctors a chance to see if the ellaOne emergency contraceptive pill will be suitable for you.
+The consultation only takes 5 minutes and gives our partner doctors a chance to see if the ellaOne emergency contraceptive pill will be suitable for you.
 Once approved, it will be prepared for express dispatch from our pharmacy.
-Our service and price includes your ellaOne prescription, pill and next-day delivery.
+Our service and price include your ellaOne prescription, pill and next day delivery.